Magellanic-AI/magellanic-sdk-nodejs/docs/classes/MagellanicClient.md

 ▸ **dilithiumVerify**(`mode`, `publicKey`, `message`, `signature`): `Promise`<[`DilithiumVerifyResponse`](../interfaces/DilithiumVerifyResponse.md)\>

-Method used to verify a signature of provided message using Dilithium.
+Method used to verify the signature of provided message using Dilithium.

 #### Parameters